je-suis-tm/web-scraping/README.md

 You can check <a href=https://www.w3schools.com/python/python_regex.asp>w3schools</a> for more details on regex syntax.

-In this chapter, the example is to navigate through a JSON file by regex (way faster than pandas dataframe).
-JSON file is sort of  dictionaries inside dictionaries.
+In this chapter, the example is to navigate through a JSON file by regex (way faster than parsed as a pandas dataframe).
+Recalled from the previous chapter, JSON file is sort of dictionaries inside dictionaries.
 Normally we access the value by multiple keys.
 If you think of JSON file as a tree ADT, we need to know every node (key) from root to parent to go to the child node (value).
 Now we convert the whole structure to string and search for certain patterns via regex.
-With look-ahead and look-behind pair, knowing a parent node is fairly sufficient.
-Please refer to <a href=https://github.com/je-suis-tm/web-scraping/blob/master/SHFE.py>SHFE</a> for coding details.
+With look-ahead and look-behind pair, knowing a parent node is fairly sufficient to get the value.
+Don't believe me?
+Feel free to take a look at <a href=https://github.com/je-suis-tm/web-scraping/blob/master/SHFE.py>SHFE</a> for coding details.

 <br>